qtweng/PX4-user_guide/en/computer_vision/collision_prevention.md

 Delay, both in the vehicle tracking velocity setpoints and in receiving sensor data from external sources, is conservatively estimated via the [CP_DELAY](#CP_DELAY) parameter.
 This should be [tuned](#delay_tuning) to the specific vehicle.

-If the sectors adjacent to the commanded sectors are 'better' by a significant margin, the direction of the requested input can be modified by up to the angle specified in [CP_GUIDE_ANG](#CP_GUIDE_ANG).
+If the sectors adjacent to the commanded sectors are ‘better’ by a significant margin, the direction of the requested input can be modified by up to the angle specified in [CP_GUIDE_ANG](#CP_GUIDE_ANG).
-This helps to fine-tune user input to 'guide' the vehicle around obstacles rather than getting stuck against them.
+This helps to fine-tune user input to ‘guide’ the vehicle around obstacles rather than getting stuck against them.

 ### Range Data Loss